LliliansCalvo/smiFISH_Arthropods/README.md

 # smiFISH_Arthropods
 Raw data and scripts for "smiFISH and embryo segmentation for single-cell multi-gene RNA quantification in arthropods" Llilians Calvo*, Matthew Ronshaugen, Tom Pettini*.
 2020

-<<<<<<< HEAD
-Neighbour finding R tutorials and raw test data data can be find in Test data/ The tutorial described here will allow to determine the neighbours of each cell in an embryo or tissue when XYZ coordinates of each cell are provided.
+Neighbour finding R tutorials and raw test data data can be find in Neighbours_finding/ The tutorial described here will allow to determine the neighbours of each cell in an embryo or tissue when XYZ coordinates of each cell are provided.
 If direct neighbours (touching cells) are desired the polygon method tutorial should be used.
 This code draws each cell as a polygon using membrane markers.
 And the edges of polygons can be slightly increased to detect overlapping touching cells.

-If the user is just interested in nearby cells in a region, the euclidian distance code should be used and the radius of search can be adjusted by the user.
+If the user is more interested in nearby cells in a region, the euclidian distance code should be used and the radius of search can be adjusted as desired.
 We also provide a tutorial that allows the user to substitute neighbours by the mRNA content of each cell so that further stats/analysis can be performed with ease.

 The purpose of this tutorial and the provided test data is to allow even user with basic knowledge of R to be able to perform these analysis in their entirety.